 PFNA is primarily used in the production of polyvinylidene fluoride (PVDF), commonly used in industrial equipment.

-The EPA has send the the Navy a letter about PFAS contamination in Hawaii.
+The EPA has sent the Navy a letter about PFAS contamination in Hawaii.
 It emphasizes the need to expedite the Red Hill PFAS Remedial Investigation (RI) and conduct bi-monthly sampling for PFAS in facility wells.
 The letter also suggests evaluating data to identify trends, sampling storage tanks for PFAS, and responding to comments on groundwater sampling programs.

 Six out of the 21 monitoring wells around Red Hill detected PFAS levels exceeding EPA standards last year.
 This prompted the EPA and Hawaii health department to urge the Navy to investigate further.
 The groundwater tested is not directly used for drinking but is part of the same aquifer system relied upon by the Navy and civilian water utilities, which maintain that their delivered water is safe.